Version 1.0 - April the 15th, 2002

 Easier Navigation Between Schema Definitions

-The documentation of a definition includes an "Used By" section with
+The documentation of a definition includes a "Used By" section with

-links to the other definitions which refer to it.
+links to the other definitions that reference it.
 Navigation is possible in both

 directions between a schema and the included/imported ones.